domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swagger.md

 Virtual directories and reverse proxies can cause issues for applications that generate links and redirects, particularly if the app returns *absolute* URLs based on the `Host` header and other information from the current request.
-To avoid these issues, Swashbuckle uses *relative* URLs where possible, and encourages their use when configuring the SwaggerUI and ReDoc middleware.
+To avoid these issues, Swashbuckle.AspNetCore uses *relative* URLs where possible, and encourages their use when configuring the SwaggerUI and ReDoc middleware.

-For example, to wire up the SwaggerUI middleware, you provide the URL to one or more OpenAPI/Swagger documents.
-This is the URL that swagger-ui, a client-side application, will call to retrieve your API metadata.
+For example, to wire up the SwaggerUI middleware, you provide the URL to one or more OpenAPI documents.
+This is the URL that [swagger-ui](https://github.com/swagger-api/swagger-ui), a client-side application, will call to retrieve your API metadata.
 To ensure this works behind virtual directories and reverse proxies, you should express this relative to the `RoutePrefix` of swagger-ui itself:

 ```csharp
 app.UseSwaggerUI(options =>